• Skip to primary navigation

 The Fascinating Role Children Play in Their Own Development

-Soon after my first son was born, I realized just how little about child development and parenting I really knew.
+Soon after my first son was born, I realized just how little about child development and parenting I knew.
 Sure, I had a Doctorate in Human Development and Family Sciences.
 I knew how children develop and the important role that parents play.
 But all this book knowledge didn’t prepare my heart for when he cried for long stretches.
 It didn’t tell me what to do when he wouldn’t sleep.

 Child development research can tell us a lot, but it can’t tell you how to parent your unique child.
 Then what’s the point of reading blogs like this one?
 Child development research is all about understanding the typical or “average” track of children’s development.
 This is helpful, as it turns out, in understanding how your child will progress (in a general sense) through the different phases of development.
 As a parent, it’s useful to know approximately when your child might walk, talk, understand emotions, and all the little stages of development they will experience.